Astrojigs/Astrojigs/README.md

 --->
 ## Information about me:
 - Recent project: https://github.com/Astrojigs/Average-Pulse-Width
-- I have a passion to learn concepts of Machine learning and its respective Mathematics.
+- I have a passion to learn concepts the of Machine learning and its respective Mathematics.
 - I am open to work in collaboration with like minded people.
-- Hope you and your family are doing well in the pandemic.